-The evidence must support that the traumatic event arose out of and in the course of employment and was of causative significance in producing the worker's diagnosed condition.
-Officers should consider the guidance on weighing evidence set out in RSCM policy items #97.00 to #97.60.
+The evidence must support that the traumatic event arose out of and in the course of the worker's employment and was of causative significance in producing the worker's diagnosed condition.
+Officers should consider the guidance on weighing evidence set out in RSCM policy items #97.00 to #97.70.

-Significant Stressor(s)
+Significant stressor(s)

-As the occurrence of the stressor(s) must be identifiable, Officers apply the guidance provided earlier in the Occurrence of Traumatic Event(s) section to determine the occurrence of the stressor(s) and for gathering evidence about the stressor(s)
+As the occurrence of the stressor(s) must be identifiable, officers apply the guidance provided earlier in the Occurrence of traumatic event(s) section to determine the occurrence of the stressor(s) and for gathering evidence about the stressor(s)